csviri/streamerpi/README.md

 # streampi

-A tiny hobby project to learn rust and stream videos from my raspberry pi :)
+A tiny pet project to learn rust and stream videos from my raspberry pi :)

 ## Run